French Atomic Energy and Alternative Energies Commission (CEA)

 Accessible resources (database, observatory)

-National infrastructures and analysis technology platforms enabling the production of high-quality data in the field of "omics" and multimodal phenotypic analysis.
+National infrastructures and analysis technology platforms enabling the production of quality data in the field of "omics" and multimodal phenotypic analysis.
 The CEA coordinates several national infrastructures (IDMIT website, NEURATRIS website, FLI website, Neurospin, France Génomique) and is a stakeholder in several others (IFB, FRISBI, MetaboHub, PROFI, Ibisba).

 Reference centers and networks in biology-health and major computing and data processing infrastructures such as: